How To Submit Your Writing To—And Get It Published In—Literary Journals

 I think, if you are dead set on attending RISD or Parsons, you should totally do that.
 But they aren’t the only schools to study art from in the country.
 Likewise, they are incredibly competitive and often hard to get into in the first place.
 If your heart is not set on attending one of these elite schools, consider attending a community college or art program in the Midwest because there is so much, they can offer that the bigger schools just cannot.
 Additionally, by attending the smaller art schools/programs, you’re supporting a growing art community—be it in Oklahoma or elsewhere.

-Thanks for reading my reflection on attending a smaller (non-)art school in Midwest City, OK, as opposed to going to RISD or one of the bigger, better-known art schools in the country.
+Thanks for reading my reflection on attending a smaller non-art school in Midwest City, OK, as opposed to going to RISD or one of the bigger, better-known art schools in the country.
 I just wanted to shed some light on what it was like for me.
-Of course, I am sure my fellow students may have had slightly (or even vastly) different experiences at Rose State, but these were just my observations.
-If you liked this article or found it helpful in some way, please consider “liking” it or leaving a comment below!
+Of course, I am sure my fellow students may have had slightly or vastly different experiences at Rose State, but these were just my observations.

 Making Space With Oklahoma Contemporary: Interview With Pablo Barrera

-Oklahoma Contemporary’s temporary showroom fashioned from four repurposed shipping containers.
+A photo of Oklahoma Contemporary’s temporary showroom fashioned from four recycled shipping containers.
 Photo taken by Payton Hayes.

 Barrera: Making Space: Summer Mural Series was designed to support emerging artists through mentorship in order to expand the number of artists contributing to Oklahoma City’s visual culture.
 Making Space reflects a new version of Guerrilla Art Park, an annual exhibition of outdoor public art by Oklahoma artists, held in the summers of 2016, 2017 and 2018.
 The mural series shares Guerrilla Art Park's goals: to showcase local talent, give artists an opportunity to grow and develop their skills, and offer free public art to enrich downtown Oklahoma City.
 The mural series had two rotations of three murals in June and September 2019.